occlum/occlum/docs/readthedocs/docs/source/remote_attestation.md

 The source code of the library is in the [path](https://github.com/occlum/occlum/tools/toolchains/dcap_lib/).

+## Init RA Solution

 Occlum also has a unique "Occlum -> init ->application" boot flow.
 Generally, all operation which is application required but not part of the application, such as remote attestation, could be put into `init` part.
 This feature makes Occlum highly compatible to any remote attestation solution without involving application’s change.

 ![init_ra_flow](./images/ra_init.png)

 This design off load the remote attestation burden from application.
 Two RA solutions are provided for reference.

-## Init-RA solution

-It is based on a GRPC-RATLS implementation.
-Details please refer to the demo [init_ra_flow](https://github.com/occlum/occlum/tree/master/demos/remote_attestation/init_ra_flow).
+Details please refer to [doc](./init_ra.md)

 ## Azure Attestation